memakeit/mmi-badbot/README.md

 # MMI BadBot Module

-This module is a bot trap to keep bad bots away from a web site.
+This module is a bot trap for keeping bad bots away from a web site.

 ## Dependencies